 The City Council is elected at large, and each Council member represents residents of all neighborhoods in Sandy (the entire City of Sandy is smaller than most neighborhood associations in Portland or Vancouver).
 The Council has, however, assigned its members to the various neighborhoods to serve as the primary point of contact on neighborhood issues.
 These assignments (as of 2/10/15) are:

-- Jeremy Pietzold -- Southeast Sandy.
+--Southeast Sandy.
 The neighborhood "behind the Post Office" and around Meinig Park.
 East of Hwy.
 211, south of Hwy.
-26, and north of Tickle Creek (including the new developments of Alderwood Estates and Timberline Estates).
+26, and north of Tickle Creek (including the new developments of Alderwood Estates, and Timberline Estates).

-- Olga Gerberg -- South Sandy.
+--South Sandy.
 Homes south of Pioneer Blvd., west of Hwy.
-211 and east of University Street.
+211, and east of University Street.

-- Bill King -- Tickle Creek/Double Creek.
-Includes Double Creek Phase II if and when it develops.
+--Tickle Creek/Double Creek.
+Includes Double Creek Phase II when/if it develops.

-- Don Hollis -- Bornstedt Village, Cascadia Village, Snowberry and other new subdivisions south of Tickle Creek.
+--Bornstedt.
+Cascadia Village and other new subdivisions south of Tickle Creek.